Consultation so far

 Takapuna’s opportunities have been well covered in plans dating back to 2010, and widely consulted on.
 Auckland Council approved our overall plan for regeneration in March 2016.

 We talked extensively to stakeholders over the following year, including the Greater Takapuna Reference Group and eight other key community groups.
 We also worked closely with the Devonport-Takapuna Local Board, which included the project in its 2017 Local Board Plan.

 Formal consultation took place in August and September 2017 on the proposed change of use for the 40 Anzac Street car park.
 A hearing followed, with a panel independently analysing submissions and hearing from submitters who wished to speak.

-Many submitters who opposed the proposal asked for different activities and uses for the site including the desire for new public space, improved connections and plenty of short-stay parking in the surrounding area.
+Many submitters who opposed the proposal asked for different activities and uses for the site, including the desire for new public space, improved connections and plenty of short-stay parking in the surrounding area.
 As a result, the change was approved but with some conditions.
-We’ve now also taken this feedback into account in the plans for 40 Anzac Street.
+We’ve also taken this feedback into account in the plans for 40 Anzac Street.

 In July 2018 further engagement was undertaken.
 An independent Colmar Brunton survey was conducted where 69% of people preferred one of two proposals for a town square located between Hurstmere and Lake roads.
 In the Auckland Council-run consultation, 55% of people who responded were in support of the same option.